jacobaspies/TeraMATLAB/README.md

 # TeraMATLAB
 The following is a collection of scripts for performing THz measurements using script-based acquisition in MATLAB.
-In-line data processing utilizes function that are distributed in THz data processing package "Nelly" (https://github.com/YaleTHz/nelly )^1 and should be installed in the path of data acquisition codes.
+In-line data processing utilizes function that are distributed in THz data processing package "Nelly" ( https://github.com/YaleTHz/nelly ) and should be installed in the path of data acquisition codes.[1]

 # Currently Supported Hardware
 - Stanford Research Systems SR810/SR830 Lock-in amplifier